 What Is Print Advertising?

 Despite living in this digital world, print advertising is still relevant and practical.
 Print adverts appear in magazines, newspapers, flyers, and brochures.
-In addition to publications, print adverts are also commonly used for pull banners, branding in shopping malls, and retails stores, as well as building wraps, billboards, and promotional gifts.
+In addition to publications, print adverts are also commonly used for pull banners, branding in shopping malls, and retail stores, as well as building wraps, billboards, and promotional gifts.

 While print may be one of the oldest forms of advertising, it has evolved with the times by adapting to the technological era with the use of interactive elements, 3D technology, augmented reality (AR), and variable data printing, which has significantly lowered the cost of traditional print methods.